Dream On (Depeche Mode song): Chart performance

 In the band's native United Kingdom, "Dream On" debuted at its peak of number six on the week beginning 29 April 2001, topping the UK Indie Singles Chart the same week.
 It quickly fell down the UK Singles Chart after its debut, staying in the top 40 for only two weeks and the top 100 for nine weeks.
 In Ireland, it debuted on the Irish Singles Chart on 26 April, peaking at number 24 and spending two weeks on the chart.
 Across Europe, the single made chart-topping debuts in Denmark, Germany, Italy, and Spain, staying one week at the top in the first three countries and remaining at number one for three weeks in Spain.
 In Finland, Hungary, Portugal, and Sweden, the track reached the top five, while in Austria, Greece, Norway, and the Wallonia region of Belgium, it charted within the top 10.
 It additionally became a top-40 hit in Flanders, France, the Netherlands, and Switzerland.
 On the Eurochart Hot 100, it reached number five.

 Outside Europe, the song charted in the United States and Canada.
 In the latter country, it first appeared on the Canadian Singles Chart at number two, its peak, on the issue dated 19 May 2001.
-In the United States, "Dream On" reached number one on both the Billboard Hot Dance Music/Maxi-Singles Sales and Dance Music/Club Play Singles charts; on the former listing, the single became their second number-one hit, after "Policy of Truth" in 1990.
+In the United States, "Dream On" reached number one on both the Billboard Maxi-Singles Sales and Dance Club Play charts; on the former listing, the single became their second number-one hit, after "Policy of Truth" in 1990.
 On the Billboard Hot 100, it peaked at number 85 on 12 May, totalling 10 weeks in the top 100.
-It also peaked within the top 20 on the Adult Alternative Songs, Adult Top 40, and Modern Rock Tracks charts.
+It also peaked within the top 20 on the Triple-A, Adult Top 40, and Modern Rock Tracks charts.